levibe/svelte-title/README.md

 <Title title="My App" separator=" | " />
 ```

-Now all your titles will use arrows:
+Now all your titles will use pipes:

 ```svelte
 <Title title="Settings" />